cozy-creator/gen-server/README.md

 ### Using Environment Variables

-Environment variables must have the `COZY` prefix added in order to prevent collisions with other environment variables.
+Environment variables must have the `COZY_` prefix added in order to prevent collisions with other environment variables.
 For example `export COZY_PORT=9000` will work.

 See our .env.example file for all available environment variables.
-By default, when you run `cozy` it will attempt to load the `.env` file in your current working directory.
-If the .env file can be found elsewhere, you can specify its location using the `--env-file` flag;
+By default, when you run `cozy run` without the `--env-file` flag,it will attempt to load the `.env` file in the workspace path (which may also be specified or could be default).
+You can specify its location using the `--env-file` flag;

 ```sh
 cozy run --env-file="~/.cozy-creator/.env"